 Also Read: Modern Education System: Purpose, Benefits, Challenges

-Exam Structure as per New Education Policy
+Exam Structure as per New National Education Policy

 Previously, the exams were six months and yearly.
 But now they will be held as three milestones, at the end of the class 2nd, 5th and 8th.
-Candidates can go through the New Educational Policy exam structure stated below.
+Candidates can go through the New National Educational Policy exam structure stated below.

 1. Revamped Examination Structure